 I remember back to her exasperation when he insisted on drawing what she was drawing –and the work I did in that moment to help her love him.

-The work of a hundred little moments add up.
+The work of a hundred little moments adds up.

 Intervening.
 Rebuking.
 Correcting.

-Do you know what my girl bought her brother for his birthday this year?
+Do you know what my girl bought her brother for his birthday?
 Paints and canvas, although he’s all grown up now and can think of what to draw for himself.